-Hi everyone I have not been on here lately as working a lot and family, but can I just ask has anyone with MGUS had problems with their glucose levels, as I have been diagnosed with Hypoglycaemia as my blood sugars drop low … thank you
+Hi everyone I have not been on here lately as working a lot and family, but can I just ask has anyone with monoclonal gammopathy of unknown significance (MGUS) had problems with their glucose levels, as I have been diagnosed with Hypoglycaemia as my blood sugars drop low … thank you

 Hi @Maxwe3s I was wondering how you were doing ,looking over the MGUS posts so good you have posted.Thats an interesting point you raise.I have had blood screeing for diagnosing diabetes but I am under the level so im ok.However I do notice that I can suddenly dive down so get a bannana /oat bisc and if I dont get my evening meal on time I am a right grump so yes I am aware of a drop in levels.